 ST. LOUIS — A disability insurer reasonably concluded that a claimant’s disability was caused by depression and anxiety rather than fibromyalgia because the objective medical records did not support the claimant’s complaints of physical pain, the Eighth Circuit U.S. Court of Appeals said Jan.
 9 (Marianne Thiry v.
 United of Omaha Life Insurance Co., et al., No. 17-3288, 8th Cir., 2019 U.S. App.
 LEXIS 613).

-NASHVILLE, Tenn. — A Tennessee federal judge on Oct.
-23 certified a class of participants suing Vanderbilt University, the oversight committee and members of the committee for mismanaging the employee retirement plan and rejected the defendants’ contention that the plaintiffs could not fairly and adequately protect the interests of the class (Loren L. Cassell, et al. v.
+NASHVILLE, Tenn. — A Tennessee federal judge on Dec.
+19 granted a joint motion to stay proceedings pending mediation in a lawsuit accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging the employee retirement plan in violation of the Employee Income Retirement Security Act (Loren L. Cassell, et al. v.
 Vanderbilt University, et al., No. 16-2086, M.D.
-Tenn., 2018 U.S. Dist.
-LEXIS 181850).
+Tenn.).

 WASHINGTON, D.C. — The U.S. Supreme Court on Jan.
 7 denied a petition for a writ of certiorari filed by a dermatologist seeking a decision on whether an assignee of benefits has the authority to request Employee Retirement and Income Security Act plan documents from the plan administrator even if the original assignment does not confer rights to pursue statutory penalties claims (W.A.
 Griffin, M.D. v.
 Aetna Health Inc., et al., No. 18-613, U.S. Sup.).